Feilner/homebridge-plc/README.md

 - `name`: unique name of the accessory
 - `manufacturer`: (optional) description
 - `db`: s7 data base number e.g. `4` for `DB4`
+- `enablePolling`: (optional) when set to `true` the current state o will be polled.
+It is mandatory as well to enable polling mode on platform level.
+- `pollInterval` (optional) poll interval in seconds.
+Default value is `10` seconds.
 - `get_OccupancyDetected`: offset and bit get the current status S7 type `Bool` e.g. `55.0` for `DB4DBX55.0`

 ### Motion Sensor as `PLC_MotionSensor`